CDRussell/cdrussell.github.io/_posts/2019-03-14-Adding Author to XML feed in Hugo.md

 layout: post
 title: "Adding Author tag to RSS Feed using Hugo static site generator"
 date: 2019-03-14 01:34:15Z
-description: This post details how to include the author tag in the generated RSS feed for a Hugo-generated site.
+description: How to include the author tag in the generated RSS feed for a Hugo-generated site.
 keywords:
   - hugo
   - rss feed